The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 - 1.5 lb wings

 - 2 tbsp red pepper paste

 - ¼ tsp cayenne

 - Generous pinch of salt depending on how salty the pepper paste is

 - 2 tbsp lemon juice

-- When ready, transfer the wings to a nonstick baking sheet or line a sheet pan with parchment paper.
-Place each wing about ½ inch apart.
+- Place each wing about ½ inch apart.
 If you place them too close, they will steam and not be crispy.

 - Bake for 25-30 minutes or until the internal temperature reaches 165℉.